Skip to main content

 Royal College of Surgeons in Ireland

-The Faculty of Medicine & Health Sciences is home to Ireland's largest medical school, one of the world's leading international medical schools, as well as prestigious Schools of Pharmacy, Physiotherapy, Nursing & Midwifery, Postgraduate Studies and an Institute of Leadership.
-RSCI is the professional training body for Surgery in Ireland.
-Under statutory authority, it manages postgraduate residency training, memberships and fellowships and continuous professional development for the Republic of Ireland.
+RCSI is home to Ireland's largest medical school, as well as Schools of Pharmacy, Physiotherapy, Population Health, Nursing & Midwifery, Postgraduate Studies and an Institute of Leadership.
+Under statutory authority, it also manages postgraduate residency training, memberships, fellowships and continuous professional development for Surgery, Radiology, Emergency Medicine, Ophthalmology and Sports and Exercise Medicine in the Republic of Ireland.

 • Dates: Various